 Packing cubes are great for any backpack or suitcase and I firmly believe every traveler should have them.
 They are one of those packing essentials that should be in every bag as they keep all of your clothes and toiletries organized.

-I’ve had these Eagle Creek cubes for three years now and think they were worth the small investment to stay organized and create space in my luggage.
+I’ve had these Eagle Creek cubes for five years now and think they were worth the small investment to stay organized and create space in my luggage.

 You can also get a cheap foldable backpack that will do a good job at securing your things too.
 Here’s a review of all of our favorite backpacks.

 Lowepro Passport Sling III

 A good camera sling photography bag is a travel essential for anyone who travels with a few photography pieces.
 Lowepro again makes our list with their Sling III design, and it is certainly a must-have for the light travelers out there.
 The Passport Sling III is smaller than the Slingshot, so it’s best suited for compact cameras with only one extra lens or flash attachment.
 The impact resistant organization area, however, certainly helps protect these devices through all the hustle and bustle of busy airports and traveling.

 What’s more, the camera gear organizer can easily be removed to make this an all-purpose utility bag for whatever your travel needs may be.
 The entire bag area can additionally be increased by up to 30% through a quick unzipping action, making it the perfect adjustable camera sling bag to take on the road with you!

 If you have more than just a camera and a lens (like us) it’s worth investing more in a proper photography backpack.
 We travel with so much photography gear included two to three cameras, five lenses, a GoPro, a drone, and all the cables and cords that go with those electronics.
 Even with a low-price tag, this camera bag still packs a punch with the number of features included in it.